Charity Grants

 The Trustees meet four times a year.

-If you have a vision impairment and cannot submit an online form, please call us on 020 7236 2932 and we will be pleased to suggest an alternative.
+If you have a vision impairment and/or would find it difficult to submit an online form, please call us on 020 7236 2932 and we will be pleased to suggest an alternative method of providing the information.
+Applications will only be considered once we have received the information requested in the form.
+Please note that the Trustees will not consider speculative emails or printed proposal documents instead of the form.